Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This is a urine test to screen for MDMA, the abbreviation for methylenedioxymethamphetamine (METH-ill-eh-NED-ee-oh-METH-am-FEH-tuh-meen).
 This is a street drug also called Ecstasy.
 It's a popular drug at raves, dance clubs, and high school parties.
-Street names for MDMA include E, XTC, Adam, clarity, Stacy, lover's speed, and essence.
-MDMA comes in capsules or tablets, but can also be crushed and snorted or smoked as a powder.
+Street names for MDMA include E, Molly, XTC, Adam, clarity, Stacy, lover's speed, and essence.
+MDMA comes in capsules or tablets.
+It can also be crushed and snorted or smoked as a powder.

 MDMA makes the user feel euphoria, emotional warmth and empathy, and a sense of closeness and intimacy.
 It also releases sexual inhibitions.
 At typical doses, side effects include nausea, agitation, rapid heartbeat, and high blood pressure.
 In rare cases, it can bring on life-threatening increases in blood pressure and heart rate.
 It can also lead to:

-The hallucinogenic effects of MDMA usually last three to five hours.
-But the drug can be detected in your urine for longer than that, especially if you are a regular user.
-This test shows if you have used MDMA in the last one to three days by detecting it in your urine.
+The hallucinogenic effects of MDMA usually last 3 to 5 hours.
+But the drug can be found in your urine for longer than that, especially if you are a regular user.
+This test shows if you have used MDMA in the last 1 to 3 days by finding it in your urine.

 Drug abuse is a common problem at many workplaces, schools, and sports organizations.
 It's so widespread that some employers regularly require testing when you apply for a job.
 Some athletic associations, courts, and drug abuse treatment centers also require drug testing.